dojoengine/book/src/toolchain/torii/graphql.md

 ### Name

-GraphQL - A modern alternative to the well-known REST API server.
-In Dojo, it offers custom queries and subscriptions tailored to the world contract for client applications.
-GraphQL enables us to selectively retrieve the data we need, providing it all in the JSON format.
+In Dojo, you have access to custom queries and subscriptions that are specifically designed to work with the world contract for client applications.
+GraphQL is the technology that makes this possible.
+It allows you to specify exactly what data you want to retrieve, and it delivers that data in a structured JSON format.
+This flexibility in data retrieval ensures that you get the information you need efficiently and in a format that's easy to work with.

 ### USAGE